CCPA: consumer rights for Californian residents

 Companies who fall under the CCPA’s definition of business is required to comply with the CCPA.
 The CCPA defines a business as a company or for-profit organization that have an annual gross revenue exceeding $25 million or derive 50% or more of its annual revenues from selling consumers’ personal information or buys, receives, sells or shares the personal information of more than 50.000 California residents, households or devices a year.

-How can my website become CCPA compliant?
+How to make your website CCPA compliant?

 Your website must enable users to exercise their CCPA rights, e.g. you must inform users about your personal information collection practices, inform them how to request disclosure and deletion, and have a clear Do Not Sell My Personal Information link on the website that users can use to opt out of having their data sold to or shared with third-parties.